theAgileFactory/bizdock-installation/README.md

-# bizdock-installation
+# Bizdock installation

-The project which contains the code to "build" an installable BizDock image
+This project contains:
+* the Dockerfiles for the two BizDock application containers